prometheus/snmp_exporter/generator/Tutorial.md

 # SNMP Exporter Config Generator Tutorial

-This tutorial explains how to config `generator.yml` uses NetSNMP to parse MIBs which we indeed required, and generates `snmp.yml` config for the snmp_exporter using them.
+This tutorial explains how the config file `generator.yml` uses NetSNMP to parse MIBs, and generates `snmp.yml` config for the snmp_exporter using them.

 ## Build the generator bundle